 Create a new Parts List.
 Load some catalogs.

 According to the catalog content, add a new content into different tabs (Pressure Pipes, Fittings, Appurtenances).

 Note: You have to select the Content Pack which includes those components.
 For example, if you select “EN Plastic Pressure Pipes … ” under Fittings tab, you can’t find any content as it holds only pipes.

 Pick a tool to lay out the pressure network: Home > Create Design > Pipe Network > Pressure Network Creation Tools.

 Additional ribbon tab is shown that enables you to start with a pipeline design.
 Design itself doesn’t differ when compare with default Civil 3D components.

 Note: Different pressure class components do have different pipe inner diameter (and also wall thickness).
-With PE pipes/fittings the DN refers to pipe outside diameter.
+With this content pack, pipes/fittings, the DN refers to pipe outside diameter.
 During design you can combine different SDR components with each other if a particular component is not available at some specific SDR class.
 You should be aware that if those components are shown in 3D or with pipe inside/outside grahpics, the result may not satisfy you.
-All components are created based on manufacturer data sheets (or their 3D models are used directly if available).
+All components are created based on EN standards or manufacturer data sheets (or their 3D models are used directly if available).
 All components include various data that can be used when Civil 3D labelling tools are used (created).